Columbia County Court Records

 Searching Criminal Records

-Criminal case records — including charges, plea information, sentencing details, and case status — can be searched through the WCCA portal by defendant name or case number.
-The WCCA is not an official criminal history check; it reflects only circuit court case data and does not include municipal court records or records from other states.
+Criminal case records — including charges, plea information, sentencing details, and case status — are searchable through the WCCA portal by defendant name or case number.
+Note that WCCA is not a formal criminal history check; it reflects only circuit court data and doesn't include municipal court records or records from other states.

 Criminal Background Checks Through the DOJ

-For a formal Wisconsin criminal history report, the Wisconsin Department of Justice offers two options:
+For an official Wisconsin criminal history report, the Wisconsin Department of Justice offers three options:

-Access through the WORCS portal.
-The fee is $7 per name-based search.
-Results are typically returned quickly. -
+Search through the WORCS portal.
+The fee is $7 per name-based search, and results typically come back quickly. -

 P.O.
 Box 2688